History of Brain Teasers

 History of Brain Teasers - hieroglyphics

-Brain teasers have roots in the ancient civilizations of Egypt, Mesopotamia, and China.
+Brain teasers have a rich history that spans various ancient civilizations of Egypt, Mesopotamia, and China.
 The Egyptians, known for their intellectual pursuits, crafted intricate puzzles and challenges using hieroglyphics.
 These puzzles not only entertained but also served as a way to test knowledge and wit.
 Similarly, the Mesopotamians devised enigmatic riddles inscribed on clay tablets, engaging the minds of their people.
 Meanwhile, in China, tangrams and puzzle games emerged as popular brain teasers, fostering creativity and logical thinking.

 Medieval Era and the Rise of Riddles